 - if you are bringing food for a picnic you should also try and bring a carrier bag as no bins are provided on the route so you are expected to take all rubbish with you.

 The Hermitage Foreshore Walking Track is open from 5am until 10pm officially.

 Are dogs allowed along The Hermitage Foreshore Track?

 The Hermitage Foreshore Track is located within the Sydney Harbour National Park, therefore no dogs are permitted.
-There is a nearby off leash dog beach at Rose Bay however if you wish to take your dog there.
-Click here for all the best dog beaches in Sydney!
+There is a nearby off-leash dog beach at Rose Bay however if you wish to take your dog there.

 Other Sydney Harbour Walks: